software-foundations/learning-javascript/coder/section_06_function/README.md

 - This score allows the function to access variables declared outside it

 - Remember that the scope where the function is declared remains along the code

+# Factory functions

+- Are functions to create objects